Jenny Saffran, Principal Investigator

 Lauren Silber, Undergraduate Student

-I am a sophomore double majoring in Psychology and Human Development & Family Studies.
-After taking Jenny’s Child Psychology course my freshman year, I was hooked on the topic of language development!
+I am a junior, double majoring in Psychology and Human Development & Family Studies.
+After taking Dr. Saffran’s Child Psychology course my freshman year, I was hooked on the topic of language development!
 After a semester of jotting down notes for ideas of future studies and coming to office hours wanting to learn more, I decided the best way to explore my interest in the research side of psychology would be to join the Infant Learning Lab!
-I know that I’ll be able to take with me all the experience in the lab, learning how to interact with clients and help organize research studies, to follow my professional goals and turn my ideas I jotted down last year into something tangible!
+I know that I’ll be able to take with me all the experience in the lab, learning how to interact with clients and help organize research studies, to follow my professional goals and turn my ideas into something tangible!
 Someday I hope to pursue a career in school psychology.

 Rachel Ziser, Undergraduate Student